puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_classes.markdown

 2. Use the default value.
 3. Fail compilation with an error if no value can be found.

-> **Aside: Best Practices**
->
-> **Most** users in **most** situations should use include-like declarations and set parameter values in their external data.
-However, compatibility with earlier versions of Puppet may require compromises.
-See [Aside: Writing for Multiple Puppet Versions][aside_history] below for details.

-> **Version Note:** Automatic external parameter lookup was a new feature in Puppet 3.
-Puppet 2.7 and earlier could only use default values or override values from resource-like declarations.
-[See below for more details.][aside_history]

 #### Resource-like Behavior

 [resource-like]: #resource-like-behavior